Key

 dispersion modes.

-dispersion or wet and dry dispersion, based on customer need.
+1090LD, and 1190LD), based on customer need.

 Companies